mines-pvs/s20-syllabus/README.md

 Each student will propose a programming project which utilizes a verification/synthesis technique(s) in a domain of interest.
 Project proposals are due approximately halfway through the course (week 8).
-Each student will give a brief (10 min) presentation during the last week of class, to describe the project results.
+Each student will give a brief presentation during the last week of class, to describe the project results.
-A brief (5-8 page) final report will be due at the end of finals week.
+A brief final report will be due at the end of finals week.

 ## Project Proposal